lauslim12-old/javafx-crud/README.md

 # JavaFX CRUD - Programmer Notes Application
 I am making a desktop application with Java, Maven, and JavaFX.
 Planning to make this into an interactive POS System or a database rich in GUI.
+There's two projects in this project:
+- `fxcrud` is a project capable of doing CRUD operations (aka the main project),
+- `presenting-data` is a simple project made by me to try JavaFX CSS and design elements.

 ## Architecture / Philosophies
 * Object Oriented.